Vadzo Imaging Launches Falcon-2020MRS, a 20MP Monochrome USB 3.2 Gen 1 Camera Built on Onsemi AR2020 HyperLux LP

 5K UHD Monochrome USB camera with Dynamic ROI, and high NIR sensitivity targets digital pathology, industrial inspection, and surveillance deployments

-SEOUL, SEOUL, SOUTH KOREA, May 22, 2026 /EINPresswire.com/ -- Vadzo Imaging today announced the Falcon-2020MRS, a 20MP monochrome USB 3.2 Gen 1 camera built on the Onsemi AR2020 HyperLux LP CMOS sensor.
+TEL AVIV, ISRAEL, May 28, 2026 /EINPresswire.com/ -- Vadzo Imaging today announced the Falcon-2020MRS, a 20MP monochrome USB 3.2 Gen 1 camera built on the Onsemi AR2020 HyperLux LP CMOS sensor.
 Featuring 5K UHD resolution, Wake-on-Motion for ultra-low-power standby operation, Dynamic ROI for multi-region simultaneous streaming, high NIR quantum efficiency across 640–950 nm, and UVC-compliant plug-and-play operation across Windows, Linux, and Android, the Falcon-2020MRS is purpose-built for digital pathology, industrial metrology, surveillance, and drone-based photogrammetry deployments where high spatial resolution, intelligent power management, and flexible optics are simultaneous requirements

 Technical Highlights